sharkdp/bat/tests/syntax-tests/source/Plaintext/README.md

         except:
             pass
     f.write("\n")
-    f.write("Here is a line with multiple characters")
+    f.write("Here is a line with multiple characters\n")
 ```